SuThiriHtun/sem/README.md

 Hello.
 Its read me file.
 I added new sentence into this file.
 Testing from intel.
+We are group 5.